 ISAC publishes the final package in a booklet for the General Assembly and other interested groups.
-ISAC also produces a brochure highlighting the top policy priorities and has a webinar in December of each year to roll-out the final legislative package.
+ISAC also produces a brochure highlighting the top policy priorities and has a webinar to promote the final legislative package.
 All of this information is available on ISAC's website (www.iowacounties.org) under 'the "Legislative" tab.'